 Exams:

-To become a Provisional Licensed Professional Counselor (P-LPC) you will need to pass the National Counselor Examination (NCE) administered by the National Board for Certified Counselors (NBCC).
-Applicants may register and take the NCE directly through the National Board for Certified Counselors.
-Mississippi Board approval is not required.
+After the application for the P-LPC is submitted, you will need to take and pass the Mississippi Pass/Fail Jurisprudence Examination.
+Once you have the Provisional Licensed Professional Counselor (P-LPC) you will need to take and pass either the National Counselor Examination (NCE) or the National Clinical mental Health Counselor Examination (NCMHCE) administered by the National Board for Certified Counselors (NBCC).
+Applicants may register and take exam directly through the National Board for Certified Counselors.
+Mississippi Board approval is not required for either exam.

 Apply for Licensure: